fastpm/fastpm/README.rst

 A simple Particle Mesh (fastPM) solver for N-body cosmological simulations.
 The code is indented to study the formation of large scale structure.

-fastPM solves the gravity Possion equation with an augumented particle mesh that is 2x to 3x of the particle grid.
+fastPM solves the gravity Possion equation with an variable augumented particle mesh.

 2 parallel fourier transform backends are supported, slab-based FFTW and pencil-based PFFT.

-The PFFT backend enables fastPM to scale to hundred thousand MPI ranks, allows runs with significantly more than 2048**3 particles.
+- The PFFT backend enables fastPM to scale to hundred thousand MPI ranks, allows runs with significantly more than 2048**3 particles.

-The FFTW backend allows one to run smaller simulations (<= 2048**3 particles on 1024 ranks more efficiently.
+- The FFTW backend allows one to run smaller simulations (<= 2048**3 particles on 1024 ranks more efficiently.

-fastPM supports plain PM (correctly implemented) and Comoving-Lagranian (COLA) solvers.
-Several optimizations in fastPM allows one to use arbitrary differential kernel in fastPM at little additional cost.
+fastPM supports plain PM and Comoving-Lagranian (COLA) solvers.
+The finite differentiation kernel in fastPM is the 4 point low-noise super-lanzcos kernel.
+A discrete laplacian operator is used to solve Poisson's equation.

 The post analysis chain is nbodykit [3]_, consisting tools for calculating power spectrum and identifying haloes and subhalos.

-fastPM is extremely efficient, with 80% of wall time spent in Fast Fourier Transform.
+The Particle Mesh solver and 2LPT initial condition generator are written from scratch.

-To solver a 8 billion particle system over the 13.7 billion years of the Universe (from z=9 to z=0), it takes
+The following files in fastPM are originally from cola_halo [4] by Jun Koda:

-- 20 steps,
+- msg.c :  Provides logging infrastructure

-- on 1024 cores,
+- pmtimer.c : Provides time profiling

-- 30 minutes.
+- pmsteps.c : COLA stepping

-The infrastrcture code in cola_halo [4]_ by Dr. Jun Koda have greatly helped us to speed up the development.
+- power.c : Cosmology functions

-This code is based on publicly avaiable codes ([1]_, [2]_) and previously privated codes (QPM by Martin White), modified and redistributed under GPLv3.
+fastPM is based on publicly avaiable codes ([1]_, [2]_) and previously privated codes (QPM and ic_2lpt by Martin White), modified and redistributed under GPLv3.

 ..
 [1] http://cosmo.nyu.edu/roman/2LPT/
 ..
 [2] https://bitbucket.org/tassev/colacode/